What you need to know about March Madness and the NCAA tournament

 Conference USA: March 10-13, Ford Center at The Star, Frisco, Tex.

-Colonial Athletic: March 6-9, Entertainment and Sports Arena, Washington, D.C.
+Colonial Athletic: March 6-9, Atlantic Union Bank Center, Harrisonburg, Va.

 Horizon: TBD, campus sites and Indiana Farmers Coliseum, Indianapolis